Hep C & Harvoni: 11 Facts About Your Treatment

-New treatments for chronic hepatitis C virus (HCV) - the blood-borne infectious disease that can lead to chronic liver disease, inflammation, scarring, liver cancer, and liver transplant - have been the focus of rapidly evolving research over the last few years.
+New treatments for chronic hepatitis C virus (HCV) -- the blood-borne infectious disease that can lead to:

 In the past, treatment options for HCV were burdened by lack of an all-oral regimen, unpleasant side effects with interferon, and treatment courses often exceeding one year.
-Newer oral treatment regimens aim to be more tolerable, interferon-free, and with shorter treatment times - some as short as 8-12 weeks.
+Today, oral treatment regimens aim to be more tolerable, interferon-free, and with shorter treatment times -- some as short as 8 to 12 weeks.
 But how are these drugs used?

 What Exactly is Harvoni?